fsalom/moshimoshi/README.md

 - **Secure Token Management**: Automatically handles token refresh and secure storage of access tokens, ensuring that your application communications are always secure.
 - **Customizable**: Designed with flexibility in mind, allowing you to customize the authentication flow to meet your specific requirements without compromising on security.

-## 🤷‍♂️Why use Moshi Moshi Library?
-In the modern application development landscape, securing your application's data and ensuring only authenticated users can access certain resources is paramount.
-OAuth2 provides a robust framework for securing your application's access, and by using the **Moshi Moshi** Library, you're reducing the complexity of implementing these security measures.
-Spend less time worrying about authentication flows and more time focusing on building the features that matter to your users.

 ## 🦾 Core elements

 There are 4 main pieces in this system.
 Each one of them is responsable of their own area.

 - **Authentication Card**: responsable of authentication flow.
 - **Authenticator**:  responsable of managing tokens and refresh them.
 - **Interceptor**: responsable of handling request and authenticate them.
 - **TokenStore**: responsable of storing token information (by default UserDefaults)

-### Network

-### Endpoint

-## 🚀 Usage non authorized API
-As an example we will use https://coincap.io and their crypto list.
-This API is free to use and do not have any kind of authentication system

-### Endpoint

-### Making request

-## 🔒 Usage authorized API

 ## 📚 Examples
 This repo includes an android example, which is attached to [App](https://github.com/fsalom/moshimoshi/tree/main/app/src/main/java/com/moshimoshi/app)